 HTTP_SYNTHFLOW_SIGNATURE: abc123

-Synthflow includes this header on both inbound webhooks and post-call webhooks.
+Synthflow includes this header on both the inbound webhook and the post-call webhook.

 3. Verify the signature on your side using the same secret key and the received call_id.